Tinigriffy/iTunesContactsExport/README.md

-# A sade IPHone story ...
+# A sad IPHone story ...
 I wrote this python script after my iPhone had a unrepairable hardware failure and a corrupt iTunes backup that could not be restored on my new iPhone!
 I was losing pictures but not that much as I regularly extracts them, but it was a totally different story for the contacts, as iTunes offers no way to extract them and I refuse to send my data to iCloud.
 I search for a way to recover my contacts and I found not only many applications that all promise that they will repair and/ore recover you data, but also simple script that extract them from the database of the address book.
 You just need a backup from iTunes.